 It’s well equipped too; we loved those aluminum attachments and carrying case.
 It comes as a standard package with removable battery or an extended set including additional spare battery.

-Achedaway Pro is awesomely priced, costing $299 regular but you can get $25 discount when the coupon MGA25 is used in the Achedaway Store right here.
+Achedaway Pro is awesomely priced, costing $299 regular but you can get $50 discount when the coupon MGA50 is used in the Achedaway Store right here.
+The final price will be $249.

 Theragun being the pioneers of the long amplitude have to feature here.
 Their 3 full-sized massage guns all have the same 16mm amplitude.